Never the Twain: Repeats

 Beginning in early 2006, ITV3 began showing repeats beginning with series one in a late afternoon timeslot with other classic ITV comedy series such as Rising Damp and On the Buses.
 From late January 2019, coincidentally a short time after the announcement of Windsor Davies's death, Forces TV started broadcasting the show as double bills from the very start.
+As of July 2023 the show has started being repeated again on ITV3 in their pre 9.00am comedy slot.